Tennessee health care for uninsured.

 TDAP, or the Tennessee Telecommunications Devices Access Program, can give devices to persons who have a disability or some form of handicap.
 The state and this non-profit can distribute items to persons who have a disability.
 The objective is to ensure people can effectively use basic telephone service in the future effectively without the use of an assistive device.
 If you are qualified, then only one assistive device per household will be awarded, and this is technically a loan program.
 Call 800-342-8359

 TennCare is the state’s version of Medicaid.
-It will provide comprehensive medical and health care coverage for needy and qualified low income residents of Tennessee.
+It will provide comprehensive medical and health care coverage for needy as well as qualified low income residents of Tennessee.
+It is offered in partnership with community clinics.
 Some of the guidelines in place include income limits need to be met, the applicant needs to be a single parent (or caregiver), two parent families with minor child, pregnant, or they need to be receiving SSI.
-Learn more on Medicaid by calling 866-311-4287.
+Learn more on Medicaid by calling 866-311-4287, or find a list of community clinics for the uninsured.

 A standard version of TennCare is offered.
 This is the state’s health care program for children from uninsured families.
 It is only offered for people who are no longer eligible for the federal government Medicaid program.
 Children need to also be under the age of 19.
 Dial 866-311-4287.